 Smart meters help you understand how much water you use and when you use it.

 This helps eliminate surprises and even allows customers to estimate monthly bills.

-Frequent meter readings allow for reliable monthly billing increments set for every 30 days – a feature Allen residents specifically requested.
+Once meters are installed citywide, frequent meter readings will allow for reliable monthly billing increments set for an average of every 30 days – a feature Allen residents specifically requested.